VincenzoMarcovecchio/portfolio-v2/content/2022-04-22-setting-up-framer-motion-in-react-card-component.md

   - react
 ---

-When it comes to page transitions, fade animations and all that good stuff, framer motion is certanly something that will pop up with the first results in your google search, it is a well mantained project backed by amazing developers and it is also easy to use.
+When it comes to page transitions, fade animations and all that good stuff, framer motion is certanly something that will show up with the first results in your google search, it is a well mantained project backed by amazing developers and it is also easy to use.

 With React installed in you package.json go ahead and install framer-motion